What did you call me? The process of changing a child’s name at law

 Choosing a name for your child is a big decision and often one of the first a couple makes together as parents.
 But what happens when a relationship breaks down and one parent wishes to change the name previously bestowed upon the child?

-One common example is when the mother retains primary care of a child who has historically carried the father’s surname and wants to hyphenate or change the child’s surname to reflect her own.
+One common example is when the mother retains primary care of a child who has historically carried the father’s surname and wants to hyphenate or change the child’s name to reflect her own.

 In Victoria, the process of changing a name is governed by the Births, Deaths and Marriages Registration Act 1996.
 If both of the parents listed on the child’s birth certificate agree to the change, or if the child legally has only one parent, that parent need only make an application and pay a fee.
 If the child is above the age of 12 years and capable of understanding the implications of changing their name, their wishes must be considered before the change can be made.